 ANU Secondary College

 The ANU Secondary College provides an enhanced learning experience for year 11 and 12 students in ACT schools and colleges.
 We offer courses in Conservation Biology, Chemistry, Japanese, Specialist Mathematics, and Physics.

 The National Access Scheme aims to assist applicants who have completed or are completing Year 12 and have not attempted tertiary study.
 Students with good academic potential, who have experienced serious long-term disadvantages in their educational preparation for tertiary entrance need to apply through the UAC Educational Access Scheme and provide appropriate supporting documentation.
 Disadvantages may include geographical isolation, serious medical problems, disability and family relationship problems.
 Successful applicants will have bonus points added to their Australian Tertiary Admission Rank (ATAR).

 Applicants who have studied subjects in year 12 that will assist them with their degree studies at ANU may be awarded bonus points according to the Academic Bonus points set out in the National Access Scheme.
 Applicants do not apply for Academic Bonus points; they will be automatically added to your ATAR.

 Bonus points will be awarded according to the National Access Scheme.

 ANU/ANU College Associate DegreeThe ANU/ANU College Associate Degree is a recognised post secondary, two year qualification offered by ANU College an alternative means of access to ANU for capable students.
-A student who completes the associate degree program could expect to receive up to 48 units (typically 1 year) towards a Bachelor of Arts, Bachelor of Commerce or Bachelor of Science program.
+A student who completes the associate degree program may receive up to 60 units towards an approved articulated Bachelor program.
 Apply through UAC.